json-schema-org/website/pages/blog/posts/advanced-json-schema-with-slashdb.md

 excerpt: "As modern multi-model databases increasingly support JSON, it's time to explore what role JSON schema will play."
 ---

-JSON Schema has become the backbone of modern API design—not just for describing data types, but for enforcing consistency, validating input, and communicating intent between systems.
+JSON Schema has become the backbone of modern API design — not just for describing data types, but for enforcing consistency, validating input, and communicating intent between systems.
 Beyond simple type declarations, schemas can capture constraints like string lengths, date formats, nullability, and even complex conditional logic.

 In this article, we’ll explore how these advanced features come to life in a real-world setting: [SlashDB](https://docs.slashdb.com/), a REST API gateway for relational databases.
 By examining its schema endpoints and validation mechanisms, you’ll see how JSON Schema can: